McConnell touts drug recovery efforts for federal aid

 Decisions on how to allocate Kentucky's share of pandemic aid will be made by the state's leaders.

-They will have more decisions to make on large amounts of federal money still unspent.
+They will have more decisions to make on large amounts of federal money still unallocated.
 McConnell indicated Thursday that he’ll do what he can to help recovery organizations as they seek funding.

-During his long Senate career, McConnell has delivered almost $300 million of federal funding to support Kentucky’s prevention, treatment and enforcement efforts, his office said recently.
+During his long Senate career, McConnell has delivered federal funding to support Kentucky’s substance abuse prevention, treatment and enforcement efforts, with almost $300 million since 2015, his office said.

 Attorney General Daniel Cameron, a fellow Republican, joined McConnell in visiting the Crown Recovery Center on Thursday.